The pixel

 4. Leverage a logistics contingency strategy

-When implemented correctly, a logistics contingency strategy can be used to:
+When implemented correctly, a logistics contingency strategy will:

 5. Invest in a software solution